matteocrippa/awesome-swift/README.md

 *Dependency manager software for Swift.*

 * [carthage](https://github.com/Carthage/Carthage) - a new dependency manager for Swift.
-* [cocoapods](https://github.com/CocoaPods/CocoaPods) - the most used dependency manager for Objective-C (Swift is still in porting).
+* [CocoaPods](https://github.com/CocoaPods/CocoaPods) - the most used dependency manager for Objective-C and Swift (Swift supported since version 0.36.0).

 ## Guides
 *An awesome list of Swift related guides.*